 Hoover has dedicated most of his life to auctioneering purebred cattle and helping youth in agriculture.
 In 1966, 16-year-old Hoover Case stepped into the sale ring with his Charolais heifer at the American Royal Charolais Sale.
 Case remembers, “George Morse was the auctioneer on the block.
 I listened to him and decided that was what I wanted to do.”

-Hoover grew up in Marshfield, MO on a small family farm where he first developed an interest in cattle and horses.
+Hoover grew up in Marshfield, Missouri on a small family farm where he first developed an interest in cattle and horses.
 In high school Hoover took an interest in FFA and joined the Marshfield FFA.
 During his years as an FFA member, Hoover competed on a variety of teams at the area, district and state levels.

 After high school, Hoover attended Northeastern Oklahoma A&M College for two years.
 He then completed his degree in Animal Science at Missouri State University, in 1972.
 His first job out of college was sorting and penning cattle as the Springfield Stockyards.
 Throughout his college career Case kept his sights on the auction block by assisting his father, Willis Case, who had been in the auction business since 1939.
 The auction block was still in the forefront of Case’s mind, but he realized that in “Southwest Missouri that is a tough nut to crack.”
 He soon found that a good way to get into the business was working sales for various livestock publications as a “substitute” ring man when the fieldman for the publication needed help to cover other sales on the same day.
 This opportunity led him in launching the Ozark Farmer magazine in September 1980.
 To give back to the purebred world and to youth, Hoover helped develop “Brangus for Kids”, in 1990, a mentoring program that connected youth with potential show animals from Brangus breeders in the State of Missouri.